 Your team members are your most important resources.
 When you understand how the members of your team fit together, you can guide them more effectively—not to mention better understand how to make each member of the team feel valued for their contributions to the innovation process.

-Question #7: How much confidence do I have in myself and the members of my team?
+Question #7: How much confidence do I have in my leadership skills and my team members?

 If you're working with a group of people you don't believe in, it shows!
-You can have the best creative team in your industry, but if you don't believe in one another and possess the ability to work together confidently, you won't see nearly the success that you would if you were able to trust one another.
-Trust-building takes time, but it's a process that can lead to some serious results if you are willing to put in the work.
+You can have the best creative team in your industry, but if you don't believe in one another and possess the ability to work together confidently, you won't see nearly the success that you would if you could trust one another.
+Trust-building takes time, but it's a process that can lead to some serious results if you will put in the work.

 As a leader in your company, you are one of the primary forces shaping the success or failure of the innovation process.
 Learning to further your leadership skills and develop a more effective style can make all the difference in your organization's accomplishments.

 Looking for more ways to enhance your success as a leader, or have more ideas about how leadership can encourage innovation?
-Contact me.
+I would suggest you check out Techtrend, an innovation agency with the experience and expertise.